-The relationship Public Relations professionals have with the media is crucial for success.
+The relationship Public Relations practitioners have with the media is crucial for success.
 Yes, it is certainly most important to understand your client(s) and their target audiences, but it is equally as important to be knowledgeable and selective when you choose and foster relationships with appropriate media outlets and contacts.

-The relationship between Public Relations professionals and media journalists and reporters is complementary and necessary.
+The relationship between Public Relations professionals and Media journalists and reporters is complementary and necessary.
 However, these relationships take time to build and require consistency and care to maintain.

 Here are five things you should do before you send a pitch to the media:

 Know Them and Their Beat

 Research is key!
 It is important to know all that you can about a media contact prior to sending your pitch.

 - What kind stories are they writing?

 - What is their beat?
 What topics are they most passionate about and do they write about the most?

 - Do their views and values align with that of your client?

 Do not send a pitch to a contact unless it is relevant to them or their outlet.
 Even if you already have an established relationship with a contact, if the story is not relevant to them it is likely that they will not pursue the story further or publish.